I Love India Free Horoscope 2008

 Benefits Of Quince

 Quince, belonging to the same family as apples and pears, is regarded as their distant relative.
-The fruit is native to the warm-temperate areas of southwest Asia, in the Caucasus region.
-Quince is very much like pear in shape and has golden-yellowish outer-layer, when mature.
+The fruit is native to the warm-temperate areas of southwest Asia, falling in the Caucasus region.
+Quince is very much like pear in shape and gets a golden-yellowish outer-layer, when mature.
 Though it is also grown in the United States, the Asian variety is softer and much juicier.
-Apart from being eaten raw, quinces are commonly made into preserves and jellies also.
-In the following lines, we will provide you with information on the health and nutrition benefits of eating quinces.
+Apart from being eaten raw, quinces are commonly made into preserves and jellies as well.
+In the following lines, we will provide you information on the health benefits as well as nutrition value of quinces.
+Go through them and increase your knowledge about the fruit.

 Nutritional Value of Quince

-Given below is the amount of nutrients in 100 gm of quince:
+Given below is the amount of nutrients present in 100 gm of quince:

 • Carbohydrates - 15.3 gm